Published on: 8th September 2016

-By using health record data that had been made anonymous, a research team at Swansea University, led by The Farr Institute’s Dr Ann John, explored the increased use of drug therapies for mental health issues in children and young people.
+By using health record data that had been made anonymous, a research team at Swansea University explored the increased use of drug therapies for mental health issues in children and young people.

 There is growing public concern that increasing numbers of young people are having problems with anxiety and depression and that these problems are being treated with medication.
 Some take this further believing that prescribing patterns “over-medicalise” problems like teenage anxiety that could be also considered as a normal part of growing up into adults.
 Medication choices for teenagers are complicated because many drugs used to treat depression and anxiety are often not fully tested or licensed for use in these age groups.
 Health guidelines point out that first options in treatment should be “talking therapies” for milder cases.
 However, many countries are reporting increased use of drug therapies for mental health issues in children and young people.

-To conduct their research, the team used information from the SAIL Databank, a world-class system that brings data together in a secure, trusted and confidential way.
-They used health record data was made anonymous so that individuals couldn’t be identified.
-This allowed the team to study a population of over 300,000 children and young people aged 6 to 18 between the years 2003 and 2011.
-They looked for evidence of children and young people with anxiety or symptoms of anxiety and the patterns of medicine they were prescribed.
-In particular, the team focussed on drugs that induce sleep (hypnotics) or relieve anxiety (anxiolytics).
+The research team at Swansea University used anonymised health record data from the SAIL Databank forming a study population of over 300,000 children and young people aged 6 to 18 between the years 2003 and 2011.
+They looked for evidence of children and young people presenting with anxiety or symptoms of anxiety and the patterns of prescribing that followed.
+Most focus was on classes of drugs that induce sleep (hypnotics) or relieve anxiety (anxiolytics).

-The team found that between 2003 and 2011 the rate of young people showing anxiety symptoms for the first time more than tripled.
-Prescriptions of sleep inducing or anxiety releieving medicines did not change much over time but the results showed a significant increase in 15 to 18-year-olds.
-Another striking finding for this group was that these medicines are prescribed over 50 per cent more often for girls than boys.
+The team found that over the course of the study years the rate of young people newly presenting with anxiety symptoms more than tripled.
+General prescribing of hypnotics or anxiolytics (for all children and young adults) did not change much over time; however there was a significant increase in the 15 to 18-year-old group.
+Another striking finding for this group was that prescribing of hypnotics or anxiolytics was over 50 per cent greater for girls than boys.

-The team is now working with Welsh Government, the Welsh Medicines Resource Centre and Health Boards to improve practice in Wales.
-The Welsh Medicines Resource Centre, is a source of independent information on issuing prescriptions for healthcare professionals like GPs.
-They issued a bulletin and case study based on the team’s work around prescriptions for children and young people with depression.
-The results of this research have provided evidence that will support health systems to better manage the medicines prescribed to children and teenagers with anxiety.
-The findings will also inform how child and adolescent mental health services can be re-designed in Wales and further afield.
+The team is now working with Welsh Government, the Welsh Medicines Resource Centre and Health Boards to improve practice.
+For example, The Welsh Medicines Resource Centre has recently issued a bulletin and case study based on their work of prescribing in children and young people with depression (March 2016).
+This feedback to improve prescribing practice on the basis of research evidence demonstrates the value of health informatics research.
+The team’s findings also informed on-going programmes to redesign child and adolescent mental health services in Wales and further afield.